Teachers in New York could gain right to ask courts to strip guns from troubled students

 Republicans, meanwhile, have wanted laws that include funding to add resource officers in schools.

-There was no immediate comment from the Republican-controlled Senate to Cuomo's plan.
+There was no immediate comment on Cuomo's plan from the Republican-controlled Senate.

 Republicans are clinging to a one-seat majority in the Senate with the help of a Democrat who sits with the GOP, but one member is away on active military duty.